 Beginning in the 1950s, health associations began recommending for people to reduce the amount of animal fat in their diets.8 That message was codified in the U.S. Food and Drug The heterogeneous nature of human populations makes providing universally beneficial recommendations difficult and complicated.
+Evidence warranting a public health recommendation should be robust, consistent, and, preferably, based on large randomized controlled trials.
 Administration's (FDA) 1980 Dietary Guidelines, which advised Americans to:

-- Reduce their intake of cholesterol and saturated fat; - Eat foods like "eggs and organ meats" in moderation; - Limit fatty foods like butter, cream, margarine, shortening, and coconut oil; and - "[T]rim excess fat off meats."9
+- Reduce their intake of cholesterol and saturated fat; - Eat foods like "eggs and organ meats" in moderation; - Limit fatty foods like butter, cream, margarine, shortening, and coconut oil; and - "[T]rim excess fat off meats."9D